Humanscale Float Keyboard Tray Review

 The keyboard tray platform itself is pretty spacious.
 At 25” long, it’s wide enough for a standard, full-size keyboard and a mouse.
 It’s only 8.4” deep, which isn’t enough space for unconventional keyboards like the Microsoft Sculpt.
 But this shallow depth does allow the tray to slide effortlessly underneath the table, out of sight.
 If your desk still can’t hide the keyboard tray when it’s fully slid, you can still rotate the keyboard tray a full 360˚.

-Unlike Humanscale’s other keyboard trays, The Float Tray does not come with an independently-adjustable mouse platform, which are handy for keeping your mouse level when adjusting your keyboard tray’s angle.
+Unlike Humanscale’s other keyboard trays, The Float Tray does not come with an independently-adjustable mouse platform, which is handy for keeping your mouse level when adjusting your keyboard tray’s angle.
 Its foam or gel wrist rest is only 19” long and so won’t give your mousing wrist any support.
-The Float Tray‘s angle can also be adjusted to up to 15˚ of negative tilt, which is on par with other adjustable keyboard trays, but falls short of the iMovR Stowaway’s 20˚ of tilt.
+The Float Tray‘s angle can also be adjusted to up to 15˚ of negative tilt, which is on par with other adjustable keyboard trays but falls short of the iMovR Stowaway’s 20˚ of tilt.

 Testers found the Float Tray pretty comparable to other keyboard trays in terms of performance.
 The tray itself is rigid and does not flex and flop around like lower-quality adjustable keyboard trays often do.
 There isn’t much of a difference in overall desk stability, but treadmill deskers who anchor onto their keyboard trays might appreciate the immovable 6F mechanism of the Float Tray a bit more.

 Other than that, the Float Tray performs as well as other keyboard trays.
 The keyboard platform comfortably fits a full-size keyboard, with ample space beside it for a mouse.
 Some users found the negative tilt insufficient, while others miss the clip-on mousepad from other Humanscale trays.
-Despite that, we never found our mice slipping off the platform – a small fence borders the back edge and corrals the mouse in place.
+Despite that, we never found our mice slipping off the platform – small fence borders the back edge and corrals the mouse in place.
 The tray is a sturdy piece of equipment, backed by Humanscale’s legendary 15-year warranty.

 “Negative Tilt” Explained